Skip To Content

 5. Enter the photo ID (a reference to the image file name) into the attribute table of the point feature class.

-If you have a copy of a printed flight report where the project is described by flight lines (also possibly labeled as strips or runs), this is the recommended workflow to create estimates for the (x,y) location of each image:
+If you have a copy of a printed flight report where the project is described by flight lines (also possibly labeled as strips or runs), complete the following steps to create estimates for the (x,y) location of each image:

 1. Create a table of image file names in a spreadsheet.